nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 sudo vim
 ```

-Now, any command that we run within `vim` will be run as root Next, we press `esc` to activate command mode, before typing `:sh` to open up a shell:
+Now, any command that we run within `vim` will be run as root.
+Next, we press `esc` to activate command mode, before typing `:sh` to open up a shell:

 ![screenshot23](../assets/images/simple_ctf/screenshot23.png)